-Legal & General offers two levels of home insurance – Essentials and Extra – which have been designed to accommodate those on a limited budget, as well as customers with more extensive insurance requirements.
+Legal & General offers two levels of home insurance – Silver and Gold – which have been designed to accommodate those on a limited budget, as well as customers with more extensive insurance requirements.
 Legal & General Home Insurance has been highly rated by a number of industry experts, although its cover has received more mixed feedback from customers.

 How does Legal & General compare to other home insurance companies?
 Read our Top 10 Home Insurance article to find out.

 For over 175 years, Legal & General has been providing financial services to the UK public.
 These services include general insurance, pensions, mortgages, investments and retirement planning.

 Legal & General has been insuring homes for more than 90 years.

 Overview of the cover provided by Legal & General home insurance policies